mendix/ImageCropModule/README.md

 > If both **Max width** and **Max height** are set to **0** the cropping viewport will be set to the true/natural image size.

-**IMPORTANT NOTE: When dealing with large images it is recommended to set at least one of teh above mentioned properties.**
+**IMPORTANT NOTE: When dealing with large images it is recommended to set at least one of the above mentioned properties.**

 - **Start height**: The initial height of the cropping window.